 The City Attorney processes all claims and suits for and against the City and provides written opinions to the City Council, boards and commissions, the City Manager and City departments.
 The City Attorney assists in the preparation and review of legal documents, legislation, and other matters in which there is a City interest.

-The City Attorney is assisted by a full-time Assistant City Attorney, a part-time Senior Counsel, and two Administrative Assistants.
-Assignments of work to the Assistant City Attorneys and Administrative Assistants are made by the City Attorney.
+The City Attorney is assisted by a full-time Assistant City Attorney, a part-time Senior Counsel, a full-time Civil Rights Specialist, and two Administrative Assistants.
+Assignments of work to the Assistant City Attorneys, Civil Rights Specialist, and Administrative Assistants are made by the City Attorney.

 Assistant City Attorney and Senior Counsel

-The duties of the Assistant City Attorney and Senior Counsel include prosecuting ordinance and traffic violations, representing City boards and commissions, providing advice on legal opinions to officials, department managers, and City employees, and drafting legal documents, memoranda, and opinions.
+The duties of the Assistant City Attorney, Senior Counsel, and Civil Rights Specialist include prosecuting ordinance and traffic violations, representing City boards and commissions, providing advice on legal opinions to officials, department managers, and City employees, and drafting legal documents, memoranda, and opinions.

 The Administrative Assistants of the City Attorney's Office prepare legal documents, including pleadings, contracts, deeds, and other legal forms, edit correspondence and documents, handle a variety of administrative matters, maintain records, and process citizen claims.